codemancers/invoker/index.md

 {% endhighlight %}

 <a name="tld"></a>
-## .dev TLD support for local apps
+## .dev TLD support for OSX and Linux.

 You can access http services managed by invoker via `command_label.dev` domain locally.